 Let us understand the calculation of the safety stock with the help of an example.
 Company ABC in the U.S. sells handwoven shawls, which it imports from India.
 It takes on an average of 55 days to get shawls from India, while ABC sells about ten shawls a day.
 On weekends or holidays, the ABC can sell on average 14 shawls a day.
 The importer also knows that the lead time had once stretched to 60 days due to the political unrest in India.

-In the above example, the average lead time is 55 days, while the maximum lead time is 60 days.
-The average daily usage is ten shawls, while maximum daily usage is 14 shawls.
+The average lead time is 55 days in the above example, while the maximum lead time is 60 days.
+The average daily usage is ten shawls, while the maximum daily usage is 14 shawls.